orisai/scheduler/docs/README.md

 If you use [process job executor](#parallelization-and-process-isolation), then also these situations are logged:

-- Subprocess running the job produced unexpected stdout output.
+- Subprocess running the job produced unexpected *stdout* output.
 Job should never echo or write directly to stdout.
+- Subprocess running the job produced unexpected *stderr* output.
+This may happen just due to deprecation notices but may also be caused by more serious problem occurring in CLI.

 ```php
 use Orisai\Scheduler\SimpleScheduler;